Today's NYT Strands Hints and Answer - Help for June 12, #101 - CNET

 Honestly, Strands reminds me of those old-fashioned Word Find books they used to sell in every grocery-store checkout lane.
 You've given a grid of letters, but no list of words.
 That's what makes the game fun -- and frustrating.

-And if you're reading this, you probably need some help with today's Strands puzzle, so here we go.
+And if you're reading this, you probably need some help with the June 12 Strands puzzle, so here we go.
 Warning: Scroll down too far and too fast and you'll see spoilers.

 But if that doesn't help you, think of a round treat with a hole in the middle.